d-krupke/cpsat-primer/README.md

 This is essentially rectangle packing.
 Let us see how we can model a simple 2-dimensional packing problem.
 Note that `NewIntervalVariable` may indicate a new variable, but it is actually a constraint container in which you have to insert the classical integer variables.
-You need them to insert them into the no-overlap constraint.
+This constraint container is required, e.g., for the no-overlap constraint.

 ```python
 from ortools.sat.python import cp_model